EdJoPaTo/website-stalker-example/sites/com-steamdeck-en-hardware.md

 The Steam Deck™ Docking Station props up your Steam Deck while connecting to external displays, wired networking, USB peripherals, and power.
 You can also use a powered USB-C hub, if you've got one lying around.

 The official dock will be sold separately.
 Add it to your Steam wishlist to get notified when it's available to order.
-Coming late Spring 2022.

 [Add Docking Station to your Wishlist](https://store.steampowered.com/steamdeck#SaleSection_32435)